vict0rsch/PaperMemory/docs/faq.md

 ### Can I exclude a paper source?

 Yep.
 In the extension popup's advanced options page: right-click the extension's icon and click on `Options`.
-Or click on the link at the bottom of the :octicons-gear-16: popup menu.
+Or click on the link at the bottom of the :octicons-gear-16: Popup Menu.
 Or go to this url (Thanks @kaixin96!):

 ```bash
 # Copy-paste this url (Chrome / Brave / Edge):